R.M. Coughlan

 In Mitch’s view, the newspaper was attempting to steamroll back into office a man who appeared to take his responsibilities as a public servant very lightly.
 Yet, no one on the joint committee besides himself was resisting Peters' return.
 In fact, Mayor-elect Richard Neal informed Mitch that the vote for Peters would occur immediately after the New Year at the Council’s second meeting and that the he wanted the vote to be unanimous.
 To Mitch the indifferent manner in which the position was being filled by someone who was apparently lax in their duties and seemed to be beholden to the Springfield Newspapers was completely unacceptable.
 He refused to promise Neal that he would help to make the appointment unanimous.

 To Ogulewicz, the Peters nomination defied common sense.
 If the goal was to provide representation for the black community, then how well could they expect to be represented by a person who was not only under the thumb of the Springfield Newspapers, but who showed up late and left early on the occasions when he bothered to show up at all?
 Nor was Peters the only person interested in the seat.
 Western New England College Professor Elinor Hartshorn had expressed a desire to serve and was considered extremely qualified.
-Also, the voters had clearly expressed at the polls their desire to remove Peters from any further responsibility over the public schools, but somehow that sentiment as expressed by the electorate was being completely ignored.
+Also, the voters had clearly expressed at the polls their desire to remove Peters from any further responsibility over the public schools.
+Yet somehow that sentiment as expressed by the electorate was being completely ignored.

-Yet nothing that Ogulewicz could say could sway any of the other Councilors to reconsider Peters nomination, so it looked as though Mitch would be the only one voting against Peters candidacy.
+Nothing that Ogulewicz said could sway any of the other Councilors to reconsider Peters nomination, so it looked as though Mitch would be the only one voting against Peters candidacy.
 That nay vote would be a brave but futile gesture, and Mitch didn’t want his first major issue to be a lost cause.
 If Peters victory was inevitable, as apparently it was, then at least Mitch could try to insure that Peters would be a better public servant in the future than he had been in the past.
 Therefore Mitch arranged to meet with Peters at Friendly’s on Riverdale Road in West Springfield.
 He wasted no time in laying it on the line, if Peters wanted to be chosen by a unanimous vote, then he had better start taking his responsibilities more seriously.
 Once Peters assured Ogulewicz that he would clean up his act, Mitch agreed to announce that he was withdrawing his objections to Peters candidacy.

 One day Ogulewicz was visiting the City Council office in City Hall when his fellow Councilor Bob Markel (who was a college professor at American International College) stopped in.
 Markel and Ogulewicz began discussing the race between Santaniello and Coughlan and to Mitch’s surprise, Markel told him that the contest was over.
 According to Markel, a majority of the Councilors had already committed to Santaniello.
 He went on to inform Mitch that a long standing Council tradition required that once a person had attained a majority of the votes for President, it was customary for their opponents to vote for the victor and make it unanimous as a gesture of goodwill.
 Markel asked whether Mitch intended to honor this tradition and give Santaniello his vote.
 Having already gotten heat for hesitating to make the Peters nomination unanimous, Mitch said that if that was the custom then he would agree to go along with it.